Monday 25 October 2021

 In 1968 the country’s industrial sector had a paltry number of R&D workers—just shy of 900—while academic education and business-sector R&D investment stood at 1 percent of GDP, the lowest of OECD countries at the time.

 Israel was only invited to join the OECD in 2007.
 Back in the Sixties and Seventies, it was a fucking basket case.
 That's why the Arabs thought it would go on conquering territory till it was annihilated.
 The place was simply not economically viable.
 Thankfully, the Reagan administration used tough love to get the Israelis to change their ways.
-Once they started to get rich, the Arabs became comfortable with it.
+Once that nation started to get rich, the Arabs became comfortable with it.
 It might trade Land for Peace coz who wants more olive trees when you could have more Lexuses?

 Between 1978 and 1986, Israel suffered a severe economic crisis, with inflation raging at more than 100,000 percent.

 But its economy had always been in the toilet.
 There was a Bank crisis in 1983 which revealed that the whole system was rotten.
 Inflation peaked at 450 percent.
-This cretin pulled 100,000 percent out of his arse.

 By the end of the 1990s, however, the state had nourished a new high-tech sector.
 Led since the mid-1970s by an innovation agency formerly known as the Office of the Chief Scientist and now as the Israeli Innovation Authority, this effort worked to deeply embed the new tech industry within U.S. markets, specifically following the Silicon Valley VC-backed model and aiming for public listing on the New York Stock Exchange.
 Indeed, in 1972, within a year of NASDAQ’s establishment, Elsceint became the first Israeli firm to be listed on it.